ICIJ/murmur/docs/pages/getting-started/Internationalization/doc.md

 ### How it work

-This library can be translated using [vue-i18n](https://github.com/kazupon/vue-i18n).
+Murmur can be translated using [vue-i18n](https://github.com/kazupon/vue-i18n).
 By default, we provide a series of locales in English for our components.
 The translation library is installed at a component level.
 So each component using translation received a `i18n` attribute.

 ### Adding more locales

-This library expose a static method to add new locales:
+Murmur exposes a static method to add new locales:

 ```js
 import Murmur from '@icij/murmur'